Distant Memories – Live in London

-Distant Memories – Live in London is the ninth live album and video by progressive metal band Dream Theater.
-Recorded on February 21 and 22, 2020, at the Hammersmith Eventim Apollo Theatre during their Distance over Time Tour, the setlist consists primarily of songs from the bands then current album Distance over Time in the first half, followed by a complete performance of the 1999 album Metropolis Pt.
-2: Scenes from a Memory, celebrating its 20th anniversary.
-This marks the second full performance of this record captured on a live album, following 2001's Live Scenes from New York.
+Distant Memories – Live in London is the ninth live album and video by American progressive metal band Dream Theater.
+Recorded on February 21 and 22, 2020, at the Hammersmith Apollo during Dream Theater's 2019-2020 Distance Over Time Tour, in support of the album Distance Over Time.
+The first half of the album consists mostly of songs from Distance Over Time, while the second half features a complete performance of the album Metropolis Pt.
+2: Scenes from a Memory, in commemoration of its 20th anniversary.
+This is the second Dream Theater live album to feature a complete performance of Scenes from a Memory, after 2001's Live Scenes from New York.
+Outside of entries in the Lost Not Forgotten Archives series, this is Dream Theater's last live album to feature drummer Mike Mangini.

 The album was released in a number of formats, including CD, DVD, Blu-ray, and Vinyl and combinations thereof.